Booker T (wrestler): Color commentator and part-time wrestler (2011–2012)

-On January 30, 2011 Booker T returned to WWE to take part in the Royal Rumble.
-Booker entered the match at number 21 and was eliminated by Mason Ryan.
-On the February 1 taping of SmackDown, Huffman debuted as the show's new color commentator, working beside Josh Mathews and Michael Cole, replacing Matt Striker.
+On January 30, 2011, Booker T returned to WWE to take part in the Royal Rumble.
+Booker T entered the match at number 21 and was eliminated by Mason Ryan.
+On the February 1 taping of SmackDown, Booker T debuted as the show's new color commentator, working beside Josh Mathews and Michael Cole, replacing Matt Striker.
 He coached on the returning Tough Enough competition, and at Elimination Chamber he introduced Trish Stratus as a fellow coach.
 At WrestleMania XXVII Booker T was on commentary during the Jerry Lawler vs. Michael Cole match.
 He would become involved in the match during the event.
-After the disqualification win for Cole, Booker T appeared in-ring post match alongside Stone Cold Steve Austin and Lawler and after a Spinaroonie, received a stone cold stunner from Austin.
-On the June 6 episode of Raw, Booker wrestled his first match on the brand in four years, gaining a victory against Jack Swagger by count out.
+After the disqualification win for Cole, Booker T appeared in-ring post match alongside Stone Cold Steve Austin and Lawler and after a Spinaroonie, received a Stone Cold Stunner from Austin.
+On the June 6 episode of Raw, Booker T wrestled his first match on the brand in four years, gaining a victory against Jack Swagger by count out.
 On the November 21 episode of Raw, Cody Rhodes threw water in Booker T's face after Rhodes allegedly heard Booker T criticize him, thus starting a conflict between the two.
-On the November 29 episode of SmackDown Booker was scheduled to face Rhodes in a match but it did not happen after Rhodes attacked him from behind him during a backstage interview.
-On the December 9 episode of SmackDown, Rhodes attacked Booker again while heading to the announcer's table leaving him with paramedics.
+On the November 29 episode of SmackDown Booker T was scheduled to face Rhodes in a match but it did not happen after Rhodes attacked him from behind him during a backstage interview.
+On the December 9 episode of SmackDown, Rhodes attacked Booker T again while heading to the announcer's table leaving him with paramedics.
 Later that night, Booker T attacked Rhodes during his match with Daniel Bryan, leading to an Intercontinental Championship match at TLC: Tables, Ladders & Chairs, which Rhodes won.
-On the December 26 episode of Raw, Booker defeated Rhodes in a non-title match.
-On the January 6, 2012, episode of SmackDown, Booker challenged Rhodes a second time for the Intercontinental Championship, but once again failed to win the title.
+On the December 26 episode of Raw, Booker T defeated Rhodes in a non-title match.
+On the January 6, 2012, episode of SmackDown, Booker T challenged Rhodes a second time for the Intercontinental Championship, but once again failed to win the title.

 Booker T along with fellow commentators Jerry Lawler and Michael Cole all participated in the 2012 Royal Rumble.
-On the March 26, 2012 episode of Raw, Booker T saved Teddy Long from an attempted attack by Mark Henry, thus becoming the sixth and final member of Team Teddy at WrestleMania XXVIII, where Team Johnny emerged victorious.
-This was his last official match for the WWE.
+On the March 26, 2012, episode of Raw, Booker T saved Teddy Long from an attempted attack by Mark Henry, thus becoming the sixth and final member of Team Teddy at WrestleMania XXVIII, where Team Johnny emerged victorious.
+This was his last official match for the WWE until his Royal Rumble appearance in 2023.
 On the July 9 episode of Raw, Jerry Lawler won by pinfall against Michael Cole in a WrestleMania XXVII rematch.
-However, Booker, who was subbing for Lawler on commentary, threw Cole back into the ring after he tried to escape.
+However, Booker T, who was substituting for Lawler on commentary, threw Cole back into the ring after he tried to escape.
 This caused the anonymous Raw General Manager to reverse the decision and give Cole the win as a result of a disqualification.